 The Diamond Creek watershed covers an area totaling 5.35 square miles, with Diamond Creek itself extending over 5 miles from its headwaters to its outlet in Cook Inlet.
-The DCRA's eastern half is bisected from southeast to northwest by Diamond Creek, and the stream also meanders inside the northern border of the western DCRA parcel.
+The DCRA's eastern half is bisected from southeast to northwest by Diamond Creek, and the stream also meanders inside the northern border of its western parcel.